duirk/LUTSADD/README.txt

-el video a modificar 1.mp4 el video a aplicar 2.mp4 y junto a su pt rename movie hancock.pt to checkpoint_epoch_50.pt to directory ./imagenes

-Video to modify: 1.mp4
+el video a modificar 1.mp4 el video a aplicar 2.mp4 y junto a su pt rename movie hancock.pt to checkpoint_epoch_50.pt to directory ./imagenes in the folder ./ add 1.mp4 and 2.mp4 combining luts with pt Video to modify: 1.mp4
 Video to apply: 2.mp4
 Accompanied by its .pt file